MarshallJD1/Guild-Bank-Logger-WoW-MoP-5.5.0/README.md

 ## ✨ Credits

 Created by MarshallJD and various AI Tools for tracking guild bank logs in WoW Mists of Pandaria Classic.
+<a href="https://www.flaticon.com/free-icons/log" title="log icons">Log icons created by Freepik - Flaticon</a> for use of icon